It’s been a while since I’ve done this. About twenty years actually.

 Early this year Ken franchised the JerseyMan/PhillyMan concept under the USAMan umbrella, and with that came the opportunity to expand to other cities.
-The ink was not even dry on the USAMan agreement when my business partner, Rich Corboy, and I raised our hands to purchase the Boston franchise.
+The ink was not even dry on the USAMan agreement when I raised my hand to purchase the Boston franchise.

 Boston is the greatest city on Earth.
 Everything we have and are as a country started because a few men from Boston thought differently than everyone else.
 Boston is the birthplace of the mover and shaker, the symbol of freedom and hope, the city of champions.

 BostonMan Magazine will feature the stories, places, events, and most importantly the PEOPLE that make this city so special.
 The BostonMan Legacy Club will be a network of difference makers that all positively impact the city.